Azure/azure-quickstart-templates/301-jenkins-k8s-blue-green/README.md

 </a>

-This template provisions a Jenkins master running in a VM on Azure; configures a DevOps pipeline based on two public Tomcat Docker images and deploys to an Azure Container Service with Kubernetes orchestrator.
+This template provisions a Jenkins master running in a VM on Azure; configures a DevOps pipeline based on two public Tomcat Docker images and deploys to [AKS (Azure Container Service)](https://azure.microsoft.com/en-us/services/container-service/).
-It is an example to demonstrate how we can use Jenkins pipeline to do blue-green deployment on ACS Kubernetes.
+It is an example to demonstrate how we can use Jenkins pipeline to do blue-green deployment on AKS.

 The quickstart template will provision the following resources in Azure: